top of page

 Now, nearly two years later I needed to see a specialist.
 What is it?
 At least I knew I didn't have cancer.
 I have no home support.
 Several days after my second GP appointment I could barely walk around inside my home.
 I telephoned the Melbourne neurologist's reception twice and tried to bring the appointment date forward.
 I offered to get myself to the Melbourne clinic as my condition was deteriorating.
 My walking is becoming weaker.
 Reception replied the original appointment was the earliest date and all earlier times were fully booked.
 I asked if I could speak to the neurologist.
 'No, he's with a patient'.
 Ok, so I waited at home with a stoic attitude thinking everything will be ok after a week or two of rest and time off work.
 I didn't think a further GP appointment would be helpful anymore.
 I thought I would get through the weekend, then go to my specialist neurology appointment scheduled by the end of the week.
 My respiratory condition felt normal during this time.

-Guillain-Barré Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy both have the same symptoms as a neurologist will observe on patient presentation.
+Guillain-Barré Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy have the same symptoms on presentation to a neurologist.
+Also, identical treatment.

-Medical publications such as National Library of Medicine, Journal of Neuroimmunology etc, cite up to 40% of those diagnosed with GBS/CIDP showed a viral infection with Campylobacter in the few weeks prior to symptoms appearing as the result of the onset of nerve demyelination.
-Nerve damage symptoms such as numbness, tingling and weakness in all limbs.
+Medical publications such as the National Library of Medicine, Journal of Neuroimmunology etc, cite up to 40% of those diagnosed with GBS/CIDP showed an infection with Campylobacter in the few weeks prior to symptoms appearing as the result of the onset of nerve demyelination.
+Nerve demyelination symptoms such as numbness, tingling and weakness in all limbs.

 I began intravenous immunoglobulin (IVIG) infusion of Privigen that night, Friday.
+A mixture of purified antibodies and donated blood plasma.
 Each infusion takes about three to four hours.
 Administered through a catheter needle inserted into a vein in the arm to overwhelm the immune system's own antibodies attacking the nerves.
 In the following days I was moved to another ward.
-The third consecutive day of IVIG had a late finish of 3 am.
-The end of the loading dose of IVIG treatment.
+The third consecutive day of IVIG and a late finish of 3 am ending the loading dose of IVIG treatment.

 Symptoms, Not Good

-An adjacent patient received a regular family member visitor to the ward and this female visitor during one of her visits collapsed creating an emergency situation.
-Nursing staff immediately called for doctors and issued a loud PA announcement.
+An adjacent patient was visited by a female family member.
+During one of her visits she collapsed creating an emergency situation.
+Nursing staff immediately called for doctors and issued a loud PA emergency announcement.
 Doctors in their white coats came out of nowhere huddling around the collapsed visitor now unresponsive.
-She was laid down on the hospital bed previously occupied by the brother she was there to visit.
-Rather fail in appearance.
+The blonde woman was laid down on the hospital bed previously occupied by the brother she was there to visit.
+Rather frail in appearance.
 He looked no more than forty years of age.
 He is sitting by the bedside as they both had been out of the building to smoke a cigarette and returned.
-The cause of why she collapsed was extremely low blood sugar levels.
+The reason why she collapsed was extremely low blood sugar levels.
 A diabetic emergency.
 The woman was stabilised after a good amount of time passed and admitted to hospital on another floor for overnight observation.
-An odd pair, her brother was always unwilling to engage in conversation with those around and taking an in general defensive posture.
+An odd pair, her brother was always unwilling to engage in conversation with those around and he presented a general defensive posture.

 In the meantime, all of this commotion delayed the commencement of my IVIG infusion by several hours.
 As mentioned to a 3 am finish.
 Within days I had a lumbar puncture (spinal tap) showing mild elevated protein levels.
-An orderly pushed me in a wheelchair down to the hospital's first floor where a nerve conduction study was undertaken in a small room lit with defused lighting and sunlight filtering through partially drawn blinds.
+An orderly pushed me in a wheelchair down to the hospital's first floor where a nerve conduction study was undertaken in a small room.
+Lit with defused lighting and strong rays of sunlight filtering through partially drawn blinds.
 The muted sound of city traffic passing outside.
 Two electrodes were placed on each limb to measure nerve responses.
 I was clueless of the process and didn't ask questions.
 Staying silent.
 Graph printouts were examined.
-The two medical staff involved in the study discussed findings between themselves.
+The two medical technicians involved in the study discussed findings between themselves.

 I gathered that the nerve conduction study showed total and partial blockage on major leg nerves.
 Symmetrical left and right of the body.
 I was returned via wheelchair to my ward.
 During the next few days multiple blood tests and other tests were carried out.
-One doctor told me a blood sample was sent to Western Australia for analysis in a laboratory.
+One doctor told me a blood sample was sent to far off Western Australia for analysis in a laboratory.
 Apparently testing for this one particular pathogen could only be undertaken in Perth.
 Why?
 I don't know!
 The result returned negative.
 Good.
 All tests showed no evidence of recent viral or bacterial infections.
 Nothing.
+I hadn’t been out of the country for years to catch some exotic disease.
+No illness, not even a dose of the flu or a cold.
+How can you become so disabled and not know the cause?
+This is a concerning thought to anyone.
+Greatly mystifying to me!

 Disabled and Bleak Outlook